The Neighborhoods of Boston

 The Neighborhoods of Boston in a Nutshell

 The neighborhoods of Boston are Allston/Brighton, Back Bay, Beacon Hill, West End, Charlestown, Chinatown, Dorchester, Downtown, East Boston, The Fenway, Kenmore, Hyde Park, Jamaica Plain, Mattapan, Mission Hill, North End, Roslindale, Roxbury, South End.
 Bay Village and West Roxbury.
 Click here to see a map of the neighborhoods.
 If you want to see the available properties for sale on a map, click here.
+Although foreclosures in Boston are currently not that prevalent, we will update this article with statistics as they come available.

 South End and Back Bay are full of trendy bistros, cafes and nightclubs.
 North End is known for its fabulous Italian cuisine.
 Closer to the Common is Chinatown with streets full of Asian food choices and a perfect choice for dinner before or after a show in the nearby Theater District.